Pesticide Application using Drones

 Learn more about obtaining the Aerial License and find required forms, etc. (Found under Additional Requirements heading)

-Step 3: Charter – if charging a fee
+Step 3: Aerial Decal- if charging a fee

-If you are charging a fee to control pests, you will need to meet the requirements for and obtain a charter through the Tennessee Department of Agriculture.
-Learn more about the requirements and how to obtain a charter.
+If you are charging a fee to control pests, you will need to meet TDA’s requirements for Certification and Licensing..

 For more information, you may contact the Tennessee Department of Agriculture (TDA) at 615-837-5148.
-Learn more about Certification, Licensing and Charters from TDA.
+Learn more about Certification and Licensing from TDA.